ArnoutPullen/LolEsportsCalendar/LolEsportsCalendar/readme.md

 # Todo
 ## GoogleCalendarService.InsertOrUpdateEvent
 - Usecase tested: Requires event.Id and evenId to be the same.
-- Usecase untested: Change event.Id
+- Usecase untested: Change of eventId
 ## GoogleCalendarService
 - Calendar.InsertOrUpdate